EastLink is the 39km motorway in Melbourne’s east, connecting the Eastern, Monash, Frankston and Peninsula Link freeways.

 Four major artworks are on the roadside.
 Eight smaller artworks are along the EastLink Trail.

-The well-maintained EastLink landscape overs an area greater than the 480 hectares of parks and gardens in the City of Melbourne.
+The well-maintained EastLink landscape covers an area greater than the 480 hectares of parks and gardens in the City of Melbourne.
 We have planted around 4 million native plants, shrubs and trees in the EastLink landscape.
 We operate our own plant nursery adjacent to EastLink, which grows a variety of native species needed for our maintenance activities.

 EastLink is unique in Australia in that it has been designed for 100% capture and treatment of road surface rainwater run-off throughout the 39 km corridor.
 This is achieved through 70 wetlands that handle this rainwater run-off before it is released to local waterways.